-Manufacturing Jobs in Nebraska with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in Nebraska

 Nebraska's manufacturing sector spans meat processing, food production, industrial equipment, and agricultural technology, with major employers like Tyson Foods, Kawasaki Motors Manufacturing, and AGCO Corporation operating facilities across Omaha, Lincoln, Grand Island, and Hastings.
-These companies have established H-1B sponsorship track records, particularly for engineering, quality assurance, and process improvement roles.
+These companies have established H-1B visa sponsorship track records, particularly for engineering, quality assurance, and process improvement roles.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs136+
+Open Jobs75+

-Work Type96% On-site
+Work Type95% On-site

 Top LocationOmaha, NE